ray-project/ray/doc/source/projects.rst

 Ray projects make it easy to package a Ray application so it can be rerun later in the same environment.
-They allow for the sharing and reuse of existing code reliably.
+They allow for the sharing and reliable reuse of existing code.

 Quick start (CLI)
 -----------------